sromku/android-simple-facebook/README.md

 android-simple-facebook
 =======================

+:bulb: **Notice: <br>
+:small_orange_diamond: This library supports and wraps facebook **SDKs 3.0-3.8<br>
-:bulb: **Notice: SDK 3.14 has several changes and some permissions and fields of entities were deprecated.
-I am working to adjust this library to latest version.
-Be updated :)**
+:small_orange_diamond: Facebook made several changes to their API and released v2.0 Graph API.
+For example, getting all friends is impossible anymore :( I am working to create next version of this library to support latest version Facebook SDK.
+Be updated :)** <br>

-Simple Facebook SDK for Android which wraps original [**Facebook SDK 3.8**](https://github.com/facebook/facebook-android-sdk)
+Simple Facebook SDK for Android which wraps original [**Facebook SDK 3.0-3.8**](https://github.com/facebook/facebook-android-sdk)

 This is a library project which makes the life much easier by coding less code for being able to login, publish feeds and open graph stories, invite friends and more.